meggoww/build-a-garden/README.md

 #### Backend

-To start the backend server, run the following command.
+To start the backend server, run the following command in a separate terminal instance.
 The server will be accessible at [http://localhost:8000](http://localhost:8000):

 ```bash
 yarn start-server
 ```

+You can create a new terminal in VSCode by clicking on the "+" icon in the terminal panel or by using the shortcut Ctrl + Shift + ` (backtick).

 ## Building for Production